Vivek-9866/Learning/Cyber /CTF/bandit.md

 - Total ≈ 20 KB
 - ## Linux does not store files byte by byte on disk.
 It stores data in blocks.
 - ## 1 block = 4 KB

+## commands:
+- the file name is- ‘ -’.
+- "."=type in './-'

+- In Linux, the command ./ is used to run a program (script or executable file) from the current directory.
+- 🔹 What does ./ mean?
+-  → represents the current directory
+-  / → separates directories
+-  So ./filename means:
+-  👉 “Run the file named filename that is located in the current directory.”

 - connect -
  ```